platy/webgit/README.md

 ### extension: Commit search

 This one may be more like the reactive query like with the transit radar.
 Client and server both perform the same search.
-If possible it would work sort of similar to revwalk and may even be an extension of revwalk, it needs to be able to limit the number of results.
+If possible it would work sort of similar to revwalk and may even be an extension of revwalk using a ref made for the search, it needs to be able to limit the number of results.

 Search commit message terms, date, paths changed